Paano na Kaya

 Paano na Kaya (lit.
-'How Will It Be?') is a 2010 Filipino romance film directed by Ruel S. Bayani and starring Kim Chiu and Gerald Anderson.
+'How Will It Be?') is a 2010 Filipino romance film directed by Ruel S. Bayani and starring Kim Chiu and Gerald Anderson (both from the top-rating primetime drama series Tayong Dalawa and Kung Tayo'y Magkakalayo, premiering last January 18).
 The film was released by Star Cinema.

 The film also had international screenings in San Francisco, Los Angeles, San Diego, Seattle, Jersey City, Honolulu, Chicago, Las Vegas, Guam and many other cities around the world.
 The film is now available in DVD and VCD worldwide via ABS-CBN International's Starry Starry Store.